 A Reference Model (RM) is a necessary starting point for comparison of experimentally measured geo-neutrino signal with abundances of radioactive elements in the Earth.

-Recently several such models have been presented in the literature [11, 19, 20, 21].
-All these models rely on the geophysical $2^{\circ} \times 2^{\circ}$ crustal map of [22, 23] and on the density profile of the mantle as given by PREM [24].
+Recently several such models have been presented in the literature13,22,23,24.
+All these models rely on the geophysical $2^{\circ} \times 2^{\circ}$ crustal map of and on the density profile of the mantle as given by PREM).
 Signals predicted by these authors are in good agreement with each other.
-The small differences are due to the adopted abundances of U and Th in the crust and upper mantle, and to the model of mantle.
+The small differences are due to the adopted abundances of U and Th in the crust and in the mantle.
 All papers use the BSE mass constraint in order to determine the abundances in the lower portion of the mantle.

 The minimal amount of radioactive elements in the Earth is the one compatible with lower bounds on measured abundances in the crust.
-One the other extreme, radiogenic elements cannot produce a global terrestrial heat flow greater than 44 TW, which is the maximal value compatible with extensive local sampling of the terrestrial heat flow [25].
+One the other extreme, radiogenic elements cannot produce a global terrestrial heat flow greater than 44 TW, which is the maximal value compatible with extensive local sampling of the terrestrial heat flow.
 This interval is rather large and can be reduced using geo-neutrino data.
-In fact the interval of allowed heat flow is considerably smaller if models have a fixed total amount of radioactive elements [13].
+In fact the interval of allowed heat flow is considerably smaller if models have a fixed total amount of radioactive elements.
 Indeed geo-neutrino experiments allow to determine the range of allowed radioactive elements.
 Models with fixed amount of radiogenic elements should also be consistent with geochemical and geophysical information.
 Good first approximations are the assumption of spherical symmetry, of a non-decreasing abundance of radioactive elements going down the mantle, and of a non-radiogenic core.
-These assumptions produce a strong correlation between geo-neutrino flux and radiogenic heat flow; therefore, recent geo-neutrino experimental results begin to give significant information on the Earth's energetic budget.
+These assumptions produce a strong correlation between geoneutrino flux and radiogenic heat flow; therefore, recent geo-neutrino experimental results begin to give significant information on the Earth's energetic budget.